What are the hygiene routines now that the pandemic is over?

 Will my spot be reserved for the term if I book a trial in case I want to join?

 - When booking a children’s art class trial with art-K, the space is held for you in that session for the term, giving you time to take the trial and decide afterwards.
 When you’d like to continue, just log into your account and book the rest of term.
-We’ll respond quickly to any questions you may have but when there is a delay or we don’t hear, we’ll be freeing up that slot for another trial within 4 to 5 days after your trial.
+We’ll respond quickly to any questions you may have but when there is a delay or we don’t hear, we’ll be freeing up that slot for another trial 72 hours after your trial.

 What happens if I miss a class?